 Question #5: Does killing a cockroach attract more into your home?

-In compelling situations, dead cockroaches may draw more roaches because they see it as potential food, and several species like the German and American Cockroaches are attracted to this kind of food preference (whether it is wounded or already a dead roach).
+In compelling situations, dead cockroaches may draw more roaches because they see it as potential food, and several species like the German and American Cockroaches are attracted to this kind of food preference (whether it is wounded or already dead roach).

 How to Effectively Exterminate Cockroaches During Winter?

 - Have a clean and organized home space.
-Keeping a regular housecleaning schedule would be a great start to reduce the chances of pest infestation.
+Keeping a regular housecleaning schedule would be a great start to reducing the chances of pest infestation.
 Remove any clutter inside your home that can potentially use as a hideout.
-Eliminate the piles of wood (typically used for fireplace) as roaches can “sleep” there.
+Eliminate the piles of wood (typically used for the fireplace) as roaches can “sleep” there.
 Some species of roaches like the Oriental cockroaches also consider it as an ideal nesting area during winter.

-- Give proper attention to cracks, crevices and other openings.
+- Give proper attention to cracks, crevices, and other openings.
 Roaches can wriggle into cracks and broken sidings so it is important to seal any openings they can crawl into or any possible entryways to get inside your home.

 - Don’t give the roaches any reason to swarm and stay.
 They love to scavenger any potential food sources.
 So always clean the dishes and don’t stack the sink with plates (either clean or dirty ones).
-Store the plates, bowls and pots in a secured cupboard or kitchen cabinet so they can’t get inside and leave bacteria on your tableware.
+Store the plates, bowls, and pots in a secured cupboard or kitchen cabinet so they can’t get inside and leave bacteria on your tableware.
 Make it a habit to vacuum your place, wash the floors, and wipe down the counters.
 Plug the bathroom drains so you can seal up any potential access point.

 - Contact a Reliable Pest Control Professional.
-Sanitizing and disinfecting your home and office space are highly important during this pandemic.
-And now that winter season is upon us, keeping everything clean and organized is something we have to prioritize – that also includes the need for effective pest control management!
+Sanitizing and disinfecting your home and office space is highly important during this pandemic.
+And now that the winter season is upon us, keeping everything clean and organized is something we have to prioritize – that also includes the need for effective pest control management!
 It can be quite tricky to solely rely on the basic preventive measures partnered with your best efforts.
 Never hesitate to call in professional help to successfully prevent them from ever coming back.

-Let Safe Pest Control be your trusted professional pest exterminators.
+Let Safe Pest Control be your trusted professional pest exterminator.
 What we provide is more than just ordinary service, because we know you rightfully deserve only the best.
 With us, there are no empty promises.
 We can help you determine the type of cockroach pestering your home and where they are nesting through our strategically-designed pest control service.
 You can avail our customized plans at the most affordable service rates.
-Simply talk to one of our experts today and get to enjoy FREE quotation!
+Simply talk to one of our experts today and get to enjoy FREE quotations!